yohanes/write-ups/rhme2/README.md

 As for the hardware:

 * My own arduino nano for testing
-* cypress development board as logic analyzer
+* cypress development board as logic analyzer (CY7C68013A)

 ### Setup

 The purpose of my setup was so I could solve the challenges remotely.
 So I plugged the RHME Arduino Nano to my Raspberry Pi 2 (RPI2).
 During some challenges I attached another Nano for testing some undocumented behavior (e.g: what happens if you try to read past the flash size? would it wrap around?).
-During other challenges, I attached the cypress logic analyzer
+During other challenges, I attached the cypress logic analyzer with sigrok-cli to access it.

-It turns out its quite useful: once in a while we can't reprogram the board unless we replug it, using  RPI2, I can just shutdown the USB power and start it again.
+It turns out this setup quite useful: once in a while we can't reprogram the board unless we replug it, using  RPI2, I can just shutdown the USB power and start it again.
 If that didn't work, I just rebooted the RPI2 remotely.

 ### Tools notes

 Except for Reversing challenges, we are given only *encrypted* hex files which we can not reverse.
 For the reversing tasks we are also given the corresponding ELF file.
-When we are given an ELF file, we can convert it into hex so we can write it to our own arduino:
+When we are given an ELF file, we can convert it into hex so we can write it to our own arduino.
+Here are some useful commands

-     avr-objcopy
+Convert ELF to HEX

+   objcopy -O ihex input.elf output.hex

+Disassemble ELF:

+   avr-objdump -d -s file.elf

-Unfortunately for the impostor challenge, there is a jump to the bootloader that makes it not possible to run the code in our own Arduino.
+Unfortunately for the FridgeJIT challenge, there is a jump to the bootloader that makes it not possible to run the code in our own Arduino.

+## Logic Analyzer notes

+I used  [EZ-USB FX2LP CY7C68013A development board ](https://www.aliexpress.com/item/Free-ship-IEZ-USB-FX2LP-CY7C68013A-USB-core-board-development-board-USB-logic-analyzer-I2C-serial/976713163.html) with sigrok.
+The price for the board is less than 5 USD (including shipping).
+If you never used Aliexpress before, you can use [this link](http://s.aliexpress.com/26JfMJ7J) to get 5 USD coupon that can be used for minimum 6 USD purchase (so if you buy something for 6 USD, you only need to pay 1 USD).

+To use this board, connect PB0-PB7 and PD0-PD7 for 16-channel sampling.
+I did not use any protection circuit when connecting this to Arduino board, but you [may need them](https://sigrok.org/wiki/Circuits_for_barebone_boards) when connecting this board to other circuits.

 ### Reversing Notes